THP: 1,100 people have died from car crashes in 2019

 “There’s a lot of traffic on the roadway, there’s potential for stoppage in the traffic because of that heavy volume,” says Lt.
 Garrison.

-One way to stay safe- simply pay attention and keep your eyes on the road.
+One way to stay safe is simply to pay attention and keep your eyes on the road.

 “Distracted driving is a real big cause of crashes in our area,” says Lt.
 Garrison.

-And if you’re using a GPS to find your way…activate it before you put your car in drive.
-That’s because of the state’s “Hands-Free” law which went into effect July 1st.
+If you’re using a GPS to find your way, activate it before you put your car in drive, because of the state’s “Hands-Free Law,” which went into effect July 1st.

 SEE MORE: Tennessee “Hands Free Law” goes into effect today